 Bring cream and garlic to a simmer while scraping the bottom of the pot with a spatula to release the browned bits from cooking the chicken.
 Simmer sauce for 2 minutes until just slightly thickened and pour in chicken broth, salt and nutmeg.

-Break dry noodles in half and place into the pot, followed by the browned chicken breasts.
+Break dry noodles in half and place into the pot, making sure all noodles are submerged, followed by the browned chicken breasts.

-When time is up, allow Instant Pot to naturally release pressure-- about 8 minutes (See Notes).
+When time is up, allow Instant Pot to naturally release pressure-- about 8-10minutes (See Notes).

 Remove chicken and slice if desired before returning to the pot.
-Stir in cheese and fresh chopped basil before serving.
+Stir in cheese and fresh chopped basil before serving-- sauce will thicken as it cools.

 The first time I made this I tried doing a quick release of pressure after the cooking time was up and I ended up with a literal volcano of cream coming from the spout of my Instant Pot!
 Ha!
 So, that's why I recommend you wait for a natural release.
 Cream has a tendency to boil up when being cooked and comes right up to the top of the pot, making for an easy escape when you release the valve.
 You may be able to get away with letting it cool for 5 minutes and then try a quick release, but do so knowing you might get a cream bath. ;)